 They're not just using it more; they're using it to greater effect.
 83% of marketers now say that video gives them a good ROI, up from 78% twelve months ago.

-Clearly, these numbers epitomize the opportunity of video.
+Clearly, these numbers epitomize the opportunity of video as a marketing tool.

 It also, increasingly, represents a challenge, and marketers are feeling the competition.